 The American wheel has both single and double 0 pockets, whereas the European wheel only has a single green 0.
 The layout of each wheel type is below:

 The House Edge

 The house edge is the normal edge the casino has over players.
 On the European wheel, it is -2.7% and on the American wheel, it is -5.26%.
 So the advantage the casino has over players is much greater with the American wheel.
 However, in either case it’s still only a minor advantage the casino has.
 But unless the accuracy of the player’s predictions is better than random, this small edge is enough for the casino to reliably profit over the long term.
 It is inevitable that some players will win in the short-term, but the casino thinks in terms of tens of thousands of spins and thousands of players, not individual players.
 The only time casinos consider individual players is if they appear to be using a professional roulette system.

 Called or announced bets are bets that are made by speaking them, without actually placing the bets.
 These type of bets are not permitted in all jurisdictions, mostly because it creates opportunities for cheating players to place bets without having any money.

 These are typically used by professional players to bet on particular physical sectors of the roulette wheel.
 Sector bets are the only types of bets that increase the roulette odds for you.
-For example, a neighbour bet on zero for the European roulette wheel will typically cover numbers 3,26,0,32,15.
+For example, a neighbor bet on zero for the European roulette wheel will typically cover numbers 3,26,0,32,15.
 This is because sector based bets are used in advantage play methods.
-In particularly the European casinos, a neighbour bet must be given to the dealer, who then announces the bet to the pit boss.
+In particularly the European casinos, a neighbor bet must be given to the dealer, who then announces the bet to the pit boss.
 From a professional player’s perspective, it is not wise to do this too often as it attracts attention.
-Neighbour bets are placed on a circular representation of the wheel situated on the betting table, called the race track.
+Neighbor bets are placed on a circular representation of the wheel situated on the betting table, called the race track.